vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-customize-instore.md

 4. Click on the **Code** tab and finally on the `checkout-instore-custom.js` file, which is in the **Files** list on the right-hand side of the screen, as illustrated in the image below.
    ![](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/VTEX%20inStore/how-to-customize-instore/inStore_Customizations_-_2_-_EN.png)

->ℹ️ If you want to access the `checkout-instore-custom.js` file directly, you can enter the following URL in your browser: `https://{{AccountName}}.myvtex.com/admin/portal#/sites/default/code/files/checkout-instore-custom.js`.
+> ℹ️️ If you want to access the `checkout-instore-custom.js` file directly, you can enter the following URL in your browser: `https://{{AccountName}}.myvtex.com/admin/portal#/sites/default/code/files/checkout-instore-custom.js`.
 Make sure you replace `{{AccountName}}` with your VTEX account name.

 ### Edit the JavaScript file